Detecting and Managing Errors

 represents a location in memory.
 In this case, it represents the first character in the string.

-Subsequent characters are then stored in subsequent memory addresses, until we encounter a special character that is designed to present the end of the string.
-That special character is called the null terminator and is represented by \0
+Subsequent characters are then stored in subsequent memory addresses, until we encounter a special character that is designed to represent the end of the string.
+That special character is called the null terminator and is typically represented as a backslash followed by 0, \0

 :